In Darkness (2011 film): Awards

 In Darkness was nominated for the Best Foreign Language Film at the 84th Academy Awards.
 Nominated alongside the official Canadian nominee Monsieur Lazhar, it attracted attention in the country for marking the first time in the history of Cinema of Canada that had its two films nominated for the best foreign language film Oscar in the same year.
 At the International Valladolid Film Festival (SEMINCI), Agnieszka Holland won the award for Best Director.
 The film garnered several award nominations at the 32nd Genie Awards, including Best Adapted Screenplay for Shamoon.
 It also received the Grand Prix at the 7th Batumi International Art-house Film Festival.
+The film also received "Golden Camera 300" at ICFF "Manaki Brothers" for best motion pictures.